gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/upgrade_DAO_6_2_0_complete_upgrade_start.jpg)

 As a result, multiple proposals will be created to transfer all data from your DAO to the new version
-(*migrating the Index repository and all hackathons, upgrading the DAO repositories*)
+(*migrating the Index repository and all Hackathons, upgrading the DAO repositories*)

 After all proposals are accepted, the DAO update process can be considered complete.